jonlpersson/ed-latimore/site/_posts/2022-05-11-18-ed-latimore-quotes-on-dealing-with-haters.md

 When your real friends turn to fake friends and your biggest fans turn into your biggest haters, these inspirational quotes will hopefully help you navigate and under what’s going on.
 These are 100% original quotes from me, Ed Latimore.
 All I ask is that if you use them, just give me credit.

 If you want to retweet them, just hit the “Tweet it” link next to them.
-Enjoy\!
+Enjoy!

 ***\[Read my article about haters here–&gt;[5 reasons you have haters](/why-you-have-haters-even-if-you-arent-an-asshole/)\]***